 How to go about building your branding program

 As you begin thinking about your successful branding program, consider an inside-out approach to developing the foundation elements of the brand.
-This is when an internal team sometimes supported by an outside consultant tap into the intellectual firepower of the organization to develop the purpose, position, voice and messaging.
+This is when an internal team sometimes supported by an outside consultant tap into the intellectual firepower of the organization to create the purpose, position, voice, and messaging.
 Too many organizations look to market research with external audiences to lead them to a solution.
 Steve Jobs expressed the weakness in this approach when he said, “You can’t just ask customers what they want and then try to give that to them.
-By the time you get it built, they’ll want something new…It’s really hard to design products by focus groups.
+By the time you get it built, they’ll want something new…It’s tough to design products by focus groups.
 A lot of times, people don’t know what they want until you show it to them.”

 Once strategies have been developed, validation research is appropriate to confirm that what has been developed is clear (people understand it), credible (it is believable), and most importantly, that it generates supportive behavior (stimulates fundraising, attracts employees, aligns the organization’s activities, reassures board members and raises external visibility).

-It is also important to establish clear criteria for measuring the achievements of the program over time.
+It is also essential to establish clear criteria for measuring the achievements of the program over time.
 This will mitigate subjective reaction and maintain focus.
 To keep the program current, it is wise to conduct periodic research to check brand performance.

-One of the major obstacles to creating and implementing first-rate brand identity programs is the approval process.
+One of the significant obstacles to creating and implementing first-rate brand identity programs is the approval process.
 Strong leadership is required to present the program to the Board, donors, and employees with confidence and conviction.
 Too many first-rate programs deteriorate when people in the organization resist progress because they fear change.
 David Ogilvy, the founder of Ogilvy Advertising, who helped build modern advertising, explained the importance of leadership for any successful communications program: “How many statues do you see in Central Park of committees?”
 Great ideas and distinctive voices are not produced by committees.
-Decisive leadership inspires, supports and builds distinctive voices.
+Decisive leadership inspires, supports, and builds distinctive voices.